Get data into an Edge Processor using HTTP Event Collector

 Authorization header

 When you send data to an Edge Processor using HEC, you can turn on token authentication to secure your HEC receivers in Edge Processor by using HEC tokens.
 This is optional.
-If token authentication is turned on and one or more tokens are added, then data sources can only send data to the Edge Processor if the HTTP request header includes a matching HEC token.
+If token authentication is activated, then data sources can only send data to the Edge Processor if the HTTP request header includes a matching HEC token.
 To use token authentication, do the following:

-- Configure your Edge Processor shared settings to turn on token authentication and add your token.
+- In your Edge Processor shared settings, add your HEC token.
 See Configure HEC token authentication in the Edge Processor service for more information.

 - Insert the token you added in the shared settings into the authorization header of your HTTP request.
 See Get HTTP request examples with your Edge Processor information for more information.